Martchus/passwordmanager/README.md

 ```

 ### Further remarks
-Set the environment variable `QT_QUICK_CONTROLS_MOBILE=1` to let the Qt Quick GUI behave as on a mobile platform; useful
+Set the environment variable `QT_QUICK_CONTROLS_MOBILE=1` to let the Qt Quick GUI behave as if on a mobile platform; this is useful
 for testing the behavior in mobile mode without deployment on a real/emulated device.

 ## Copyright notice and license